Hard Sided Portable Hot Tub: Compact and Reliable

 2. Essential Hot Tubs Arbor Hot Tub with LED Lights

-This hot tub is a plug-and-play spa that can accommodate up to six people and features 20 jets, multi-color LED lights, and a thermal friction heating system.
-It is easy to assemble, energy efficient, and durable.
+A plug-and-play spa that can accommodate up to six people and features 20 jets, multi-color LED lights, and a thermal friction heating system.
+It is easy to assemble, energy-efficient, and durable.

 - Pros: